butames/markdown-cv/index.md

 `December 2017`
 __University of Texas Health Science Center at Houston (UTHealth)__

-- Doctor of Philosophy (*Specialization*:	Health Management & Policy Sciences)
+- Doctor of Philosophy (Specialization:	Health Management & Policy Sciences)

 `February 2011`
 __Columbia University, New York, NY.__

-- Master of Public Health (*Specialization*:	Health Policy and Management)
+- Master of Public Health (Specialization:	Health Policy and Management)

 `May 2008`
 __Reed College, Portland, OR.__

-- Bachelor of Arts (*Specialization*:	Biological Sciences)
+- Bachelor of Arts (Specialization:	Biological Sciences)